“Whenever you find yourself on the side of the majority, it is time to pause and reflect.”—Mark Twain

 “All over the place, from the popular culture to the propaganda system, there is constant pressure to make people feel they are helpless, that the only role they can have is to ratify decisions and to consume.”—Noam Chomsky, Professor, Activist and Author

 Normally totalitarian states have the courtesy of revealing themselves by doing something obvious like banning the freedom of speech.
 This clearly isn’t the case in the United States; and since fundamental freedoms remain intact people don’t recognize fascism when they see or are living in it.
 In countries where inverted totalitarianism prevails, citizens can at one and the same time possess every civic freedom while being kept out of any meaningful participation in the decision-making process.
 Corporate power doesn’t depend upon the existence or absence of human rights and freedoms; its success depends upon the purchasing power of citizens who exchange money for goods.
-In other words, corporate-dominated governments don’t actually need the expected gulags, concentration camps or prisons to silence and control people; if people can buy what advertisers tell them to desire then citizens won’t generally fret about the state of the government; moreover, for the few people willing or capable of meaningfully criticizing the government, if you simply ignore them long enough while directing everyone else’s attention on to something else—like registering Muslims or expelling rapist Mexicans for instance—the informed few will remain incapable of directing the many to take either any meaningfully action or interest in the direction their government happens to be taking.
+In other words, corporate-dominated governments don’t actually need the expected gulags, concentration camps or secret police to silence and control people; if people can buy what advertisers tell them to desire then citizens won’t generally fret about the state of their government or worry about diminishing freedom; moreover, for the few people willing or capable of meaningfully criticizing the government, if you simply ignore them long enough while directing everyone else’s attention on to something else—like registering Muslims or expelling “rapist Mexicans” for instance—the informed few remain incapable of directing the many to take any meaningfully action or interest in the direction their government happens to be taking.